-Religious leaders from a variety of faiths cited instances of negative popular sentiment toward “foreign” religious groups, a term they said was sometimes used to refer to non-Buddhist and non-Shamanist religious groups.
-Religious groups engaged in joint humanitarian and charitable activities.
+Buddhism is the most commonly practiced faith in the country, and religious leaders from a variety of faiths cited instances of negative public sentiment toward “foreign” religious groups, a term they said was sometimes used to refer to non-Buddhist and non-Shamanist religious groups.

-U.S. embassy officials discussed religious freedom concerns, including registration difficulties faced by religious groups and the renewal of religious visas, with high level officials in the Office of the President, Ministry of Foreign Affairs, Ministry of Justice and Home Affairs, parliamentarians, provincial governments, and the Ulaanbaatar City Council.
-The Ambassador and embassy officials met regularly with religious leaders in Ulaanbaatar to discuss religious freedom and tolerance and the effect of COVID-19 restrictions on their communities.
-The Ambassador met with religious leaders in Bayankhongor and Darkhan-Uul Provinces in September and October, and an embassy official held similar meetings in Khentii, Bayan-Ulgii, and Khovd Provinces in September and October.
+U.S. embassy and visiting Department of State officials discussed religious freedom concerns, including registration difficulties faced by religious groups and the renewal of religious visas, with high-level officials in the Office of the President, Ministry of Foreign Affairs, Ministry of Justice and Home Affairs, parliamentarians, provincial governments, the National Security Council, and the Ulaanbaatar city council.
+The Ambassador and Department of State officials met regularly with religious leaders in Ulaanbaatar to discuss religious freedom and tolerance.
+Embassy officials held meetings with religious leaders in Dundgovi, Bayan-Ulgii, Uvs, Selenge, Orkhon, and Khuvsgul Provinces in February, September, and October and discussed the importance of religious freedom and tolerance.
 The embassy regularly promoted religious freedom on social media.

 Section I. Religious Demography